Hot or cold after back pain? (physiotherapy response)

 Believe it or not, but there are also studies where none of these modalities have been shown to be effective!

 What can we conclude?
-First, that you should not rely solely on the conclusions of a single study when looking for solutions to relieve your back pain.
-(This is the strategy used by several quacks, but I'd rather not go that route at the moment).
+First, you should not rely solely on the conclusions of a single study when looking for solutions to relieve your back pain.

-Second (and this is what interests us here!) is that each person reacts differently to the various treatments available.
-So there really is only ONE way to choose between hot and cold for your pain. after acute lumbago… it's'try for yourself
+The next thing is that each person reacts differently to the various treatments available.
+So, there is truly only ONE way to choose between hot and cold for your pain. after acute lumbago… it's'try for yourself

 Well, we can still make some recommendations depending on your condition.
 To do this, let us first examine the theoretical effects ice, then heat.
-This will allow us to assess the risks and possible options in order to optimize their use after lumbago.
+This will allow us to assess the risks and possible options in order to optimize their use after back pain.

 In the case of ice, the theoretical objective is to reduce the temperature in the lower back region in order to obtain a desired biological response.
 Among the targeted therapeutic effects, we have: